-We formulated 3M™ Hot Melt Adhesive 3750 to grab and seal quickly and meet the demands of high-volume production settings such as packing, woodworking and assembly.
-When heated its specified melt point, this adhesive achieves a low viscosity/ high-flow rate and an aggressive hot tack that bonds to handling strength in seconds to help maintain high-tempo productivity.
+We formulated 3M™ Scotch-Weld™ Hot Melt Adhesive 3750 to grab and seal quickly and meet the demands of high-volume production settings such as packing, woodworking and assembly.
+When heated to its specified melt point, this adhesive achieves a low viscosity/ high-flow rate and an aggressive hot tack that bonds to handling strength in seconds to help maintain high-tempo productivity.

 Aggressive hot tack rapidly achieves handling strength for packaging and other applications